 Professional land surveyors know that the job is anything but mundane.
 There are always new challenges, and Mother Nature is not always on our side, especially in a state like Vermont, where we experience all extremes on a yearly basis.
+As the winter season approaches, land surveying can become tricky, but something that can be worked around.

 Here are a few common weather conditions that land surveyors face and how to work through them.